Login

 Reconciliation Plans in the Works for 2025

-Congressional Republicans are planning an ambitious strategy using budget reconciliation early in the 119th Congress.
-Reports indicate top priorities will include an initial defense, energy, and border package in the first month of the new administration, followed by a second package that would renew the 2017 tax cuts that are scheduled to expire at the end of 2025.
+As noted last month, Congressional Republicans are planning an ambitious strategy using budget reconciliation early in the 119th Congress.
+It is unclear if they will attempt to pass one bill or two separate packages.
+Initial reports suggested a two-bill approach, with an initial defense, energy, and border package in the first month of the new administration, followed by a second package that would lift the debt limit and renew the 2017 tax cuts that are scheduled to expire at the end of 2025.

 ---